How Working On My Relationship Helped Me Reach A Healthy Weight

 As you can imagine, our relationship was feeling pretty flat, we fought a lot and had very little romance.
 Not cool for a couple in their early twenties.
 This made me hate my body even more.
 I couldn’t believe I had let my lack of willpower create this blockade between me and my boyfriend.
 My only option was to really buckle down and lose thirty pounds.
 Then I’d feel sexy, flirty and so much more attractive.

-But like every other diet I had been on in my life, by day four, I was half way through a pint of ice cream wondering why I couldn’t keep it together.
+Like every other diet I had been on in my life, by day four, I was half way through a pint of ice cream wondering why I couldn’t keep it together.
 I was starting to wondering if I was ever going to be happy and free in my relationship.

 Then I hit rock bottom (in the form of eating an entire bag of Dove Chocolate Promises on the third day of my seven-day juice cleanse) and I realized that if this diet thing was gonna work, it would’ve worked by now.